I'm a Celebrity... South Africa series 2

-The second series of I'm a Celebrity...South Africa is set to begin airing on ITV in 2026.
-Ant & Dec will return to present the series, which was pre-recorded in 2025, with the final episode airing live.
+The second series of I'm a Celebrity...
+South Africa began airing on ITV on 6 April 2026.
+Ant & Dec returned to present the series, which was pre-recorded in September 2025, excluding the final.

+The series concluded on 24 April 2026, with a live final and cast reunion broadcast from London, in which series 16 finalist Adam Thomas was declared the winner of the series, with series 20 contestant Mo Farah finishing as the runner-up, and series 18 winner Harry Redknapp in third place.

 Production

 Following the first series of the spin-off with aired between April and May 2023, it was reported that the spin-off had been shelved.
-However in February 2025, it was confirmed that the show would return for a second series in 2026, with the series being teased to feature "memorable campmates from series gone by" [...] who will "face brand new trials and challenges in the South African wilderness."
+However, in February 2025, it was confirmed that the show would return for a second series in 2026, with the series being teased to feature "memorable campmates from series gone by" [...] who will "face brand new trials and challenges in the South African wilderness."
 Filming took place in South Africa in September 2025, with ITV confirming that in a format change for this series, the final would be broadcast live from the United Kingdom, with the public deciding the winner.
+On 30 March 2026, a short preview of the upcoming series was broadcast that evening on ITV.
+The live grand final will be held on 24 April 2026 at the Versa Studios in London.

+For the first time, I'm a Celebrity: Unpacked aired as a pre-recorded podcast accompanying the all-star series, with a live episode broadcast on ITV2 following the main programme's live final.
+Unpacked is hosted by Sam Thompson and Kemi Rodgers.
+Thompson is based in a UK recording studio and is joined by guests, with Rodgers interviewing Ant & Dec on location in South Africa.

+Celebrities

+The line-up for the series was officially announced by ITV on 9 March 2026.

+Eight celebrities entered the camp on the first day, followed by four late arrivals.
+Craig Charles and Gemma Collins entered the camp on Day 2, with Harry Redknapp and Jimmy Bullard joining on Day 6.
+Beverley Callard was forced to withdraw from the series on medical grounds in the episode broadcast on 21 April.